john-cd/rust_howto/src/algorithms/sorting.md

 [![std-badge]][std] [![cat-science-badge]][cat-science]

-This example sorts a Vector of integers via [`vec::sort`].
-Alternative would be to use [`vec::sort_unstable`] which can be faster, but does not preserve the order of equal elements.
+This example sorts a Vector of integers via `[vec::sort]` Alternative would be to use `[vec::sort_unstable]` which can be faster, but does not preserve the order of equal elements.

 ```rust,editable